Recall of MPs Act 2015

-The Recall of MPs Act 2015 (c.
-25) is an act of the Parliament of the United Kingdom that makes provision for constituents to be able to recall their Member of Parliament (MP) and call a by-election.
+The Recall of MPs Act 2015 is an act of the Parliament of the United Kingdom that makes provision for constituents to recall their member of Parliament (MP) and trigger a by-election.
 It received royal assent on 26 March 2015 after being introduced on 11 September 2014.

 Unlike recall procedures in some other countries, the act does not allow constituents to initiate proceedings.
-Instead, proceedings are initiated only if an MP is found guilty of a wrongdoing that fulfils certain criteria.
-This petition is successful if at least one in ten voters in the constituency sign.
-Successful petitions force the recalled MP to vacate the seat, resulting in a by-election.
+Proceedings are initiated only if an MP is found guilty of wrongdoing fulfilling certain criteria.
+A petition is successful if at least one in ten voters in the constituency sign.
+Successful petitions result in the MP vacating the seat, triggering a by-election.

-To date, three petitions have been made under the act; two of these received sufficient signatures to trigger a by-election.